2017-2018 School Lunch Prices

 A la carte items available at most schools, priced individually.

 To apply for free or reduced price meals, households should fill out one application per family.
 The application must be printed out, completed and signed by a parent or guardian and then returned to any District 13 school or to the Superintendent's Office at 135A Pickett Lane, Durham.

-Children receiving Supplemental Nutrition Assistance Program (SNAP) or Temporary Family Assistance (TFA) benefits may be directly certified and automatically eligible for free meals without further applying for benefits.
-If you received a NOTICE of DIRECT CERTIFICATION for free meals, do not complete the application, your children will automatically receive free lunch.
+Children receiving Supplemental Nutrition Assistance Program (SNAP) or Temporary Family Assistance (TFA) or Medicaid benefits may be directly certified and automatically eligible for free or reduced price meals without further applying for benefits.
+If you received a NOTICE of DIRECT CERTIFICATION for free or reduced price meals, do not complete the application, your children will automatically be enrolled in the program.

 Please contact Sue Gaudreau at 860-349-7200, Ext.
 237 if you have any questions regarding the Free/Reduced Lunch Program.

 Application and Instructions

 Sharing information with other programs - this document must be completed to allow the District to share your information within the schools and to outside programs that may offer services to qualifying families.
 The District must assume you are not interested in any other benefits if you do not return this form.